Course image Methodology - Part 3: More Strategies

 Course Summary:

-NOTE: This course requires compulsory textbooks.
+NOTE: This course requires compulsory textbooks to be ordered.

 2. Mastering Genealogical Proof by Thomas W. Jones